Appease/PowerShellClient/Docs/Variables.md

-###1 Custom CI-Step Variables
+###1 Custom Parameters
-When developing a ci-step that requires/allows configuration just add parameters to your Invoke-CIStep method signature and make sure to document this in your documentation.
+When developing a ci-step that requires/allows configuration, add custom parameters to your Invoke-CIStep method signature and make sure to provide documentation.

 Example:
 ```PowerShell